chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 ### Object Creation with Prototypes (OLOO)

+- The *Objects Linking to Other Objects* (OLOO) pattern of object creation uses a prototype object, an initializer method, and the `Object.create` method to create objects with shared behavior.
+The initializer customizes the state for each object, and is usually named `init`.

 - probably the simplest design pattern for prototypal inheritance.

 In a prior lesson, we showed an example of an object creation pattern called the factory function.
 We'll revisit that example and use it to illustrate another object creation pattern that uses prototypes.
 Here's the code that we saw earlier: